silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/04_security_and_best_practices/01_authentication.md

 ### HTTP basic authentication

 Silverstripe CMS has built-in support for [HTTP basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

-There is a `BasicAuthAuthenticator` which is configured for GraphQL by default, but will only activate when required.
+There is a `BasicAuthAuthenticator` which can be configured for GraphQL that will only activate when required.
 It is kept separate from the SilverStripe CMS authenticator because GraphQL needs to use the successfully authenticated member for CMS permission filtering, whereas the global `BasicAuth` does not log the member in or use it for model security.
+Note that basic auth will bypass MFA authentication so if MFA is enabled it is not recommended that you also use basic auth for graphql.

 When using HTTP basic authentication, you can feel free to remove the [CSRF Middleware](csrf_protection), as it just adds unnecessary overhead to the request.